ryo0ka/smc/smc-nbt/README.md

 Minecraft NBT (Named Binary Tag) functions in Scala.

 ehg-nbt supports NBT serialization within type-safe operations.<br>
-The interface is also designed to base on any external serialization libraries.
+The interface is designed to fit to any external serialization libraries.

 ##Code Examples